 For fall semester: January 1

-We ask for the following admissions materials from all applicants to our graduate degree programs.
+We request the following materials from all applicants to our graduate degree programs.
 It is possible for the Graduate Admissions Committee to make a decision based on less than complete materials, but the likelihood of admittance is much greater for those whose applications are complete.
 For questions about application materials, applicants should email the Security Studies program at email@example.com or call 785-532-3786.

 The fee for U.S. citizens and permanent residents of the U.S. is $50.00.